List of Mighty Morphin Power Rangers characters

-This is a list of characters in the Power Rangers franchise's inaugural season Mighty Morphin Power Rangers and its theatrical adaptation Mighty Morphin Power Rangers: The Movie.
+This is a list of characters in the Power Rangers franchise's inaugural season Mighty Morphin Power Rangers, its theatrical adaptation Mighty Morphin Power Rangers: The Movie, and the anniversary special Mighty Morphin Power Rangers: Once & Always.

 For the purposes of this article, the miniseries Mighty Morphin Alien Rangers is considered to be a part of the third season of Mighty Morphin Power Rangers.
-Note: while villains from the film Mighty Morphin Power Rangers: The Movie are covered in this page, they are not considered part of Power Rangers television continuity.
+While villains from the film Mighty Morphin Power Rangers: The Movie are covered in this page, they are not considered part of Power Rangers television continuity.

 Power Rangers

 Jason Lee Scott

-Jason Lee Scott is the first Red Ranger; also the team's first leader.
+Jason Lee Scott is the original Red Ranger; also the team's original leader.

 As the Red Ranger, he has controlled the Tyrannosaurus Dinozord and the Red Dragon Thunderzord.
+His main weapon was the Power Sword as well as a blaster which converted into a blade.

 He was portrayed by Austin St. John.

 Zack Taylor

-Zachary "Zack" Taylor is the first Black Ranger.
+Zachary "Zack" Taylor is the original Black Ranger.

 As the Black Ranger, he has controlled the Mastodon Dinozord and the Lion Thunderzord.
+His main weapon was the Power Axe which converted to a "shot gun" style blaster as well as a holstered blaster which converted to a blade.

 He was portrayed by Walter Emanuel Jones.